jacobbieker/Aperio_imaging_consolidator/README.md

 1. Download config.yml and aperio_consolidator.sh to your computer.
 2. Move all the .xls files from Aperio into one folder, renamed to follow the above format
-3. Set the Perl location in config.yaml to the path to the perl executable
+3. Set the Perl location in SETUP section of aperio_consolidator.sh to the path to the perl executable, default is 'usr/bin/perl'
 4. Place config and aperio_consolidator in the same folder as in the previous step
 5. If necessary, change the names of the columns in config.yml by opening it up in a text editor
 6. Double click on aperio_consolidator.sh to run the program